stfc/PSyclone/doc/nemo.rst

 it were a manually written PSy layer with all kernels in-lined.
 This approach relies upon the NEMO Coding Conventions :cite:`nemo_code_conv` in order to reason about the code being processed.
-Rather than construct a Schedule for the PSy layer from scratch (as is done for other APIs), the Schedule is constructed by parsing the supplied Fortran code and generating a higher-level representation.
+Rather than construct a InvokeSchedule for the PSy layer from scratch (as is done for other APIs), the InvokeSchedule is constructed by parsing the supplied Fortran code and generating a higher-level representation.